 Informal Complaint Procedure

-The informal complaint procedure is for individuals (for example, municipal employees, members of the public, members of Council or local boards) or organizations, who have identified or witnessed behaviour or an activity by a member of Council, local board or advisory committee that they believe is in contravention of the Code of Conduct could address the prohibited behaviour or activity themselves in the following manner by following the Informal Complaint Procedure:
+Individuals or organizations, who have identified or witnessed behaviour or an activity by a Member that they believe is in contravention of the Code of Conduct may seek to address the prohibited behaviour or activity themselves in the following manner by following the Informal Complaint Procedure:

-- Advise the member that their behaviour or activity appears to contravene the Code of Conduct;
+a) advise the Member that their behaviour or activity appears to contravene the Code of Conduct;

-- Encourage the member to stop the prohibited behaviour or activity;
+b) encourage the Member to stop the prohibited behaviour or activity;

-- If applicable, confirm to the member that you are satisfied with the response you received, or advise the member of your dissatisfaction with the response;
+d) if applicable, confirm to the Member that you are satisfied with the response you received; or advise the Member of your dissatisfaction with the response;

-Individuals and organizations are encouraged to initially pursue this informal complaint procedure as a means of stopping and remedying a behaviour or activity that is prohibited by the Code of Conduct.
-A person is not required to undertake the informal complaint procedure prior to pursuing the formal complaint procedure.
+Individuals and organizations are encouraged to initially pursue this Informal Complaint Procedure as a means of stopping and remedying a behaviour or activity that they believe contravenes the Code of Conduct.
+A person is not required to undertake the Informal Complaint Procedure prior to pursuing the Formal Complaint Procedure.

 Formal Complaint Procedure